-I'm a third-year Ph.D. student in Psychology and Neuroscience at The Ohio State University.
+I'm a fourth-year Ph.D. student in Psychology and Neuroscience at The Ohio State University.
 My areas of interest are: Model-Based Cognitive (and Social-Cognitive) Neuroscience and Computational Psychiatry.

 After conducting research and gaining knowledge in Experimental and Behavioral Economics at the University of Zurich with Prof. Roberto Weber and Prof. Ernst Fehr, I became interested in unraveling the interaction of the underlying cognitive, motivational and neural mechanisms that shape an individual’s behavior.

 Applying the Diffusion Model (DDM), in conjunction with machine learning, to the Neuropsychological Test Performances in an ADHD sample from the MTA study